 It bothers me that this is happening at all.
-Are American (mostly) companies so hell bent on making profit at any cost that there are willing to disrespect their customers in this way?
+Are American (mostly) companies so hell-bent on making a profit at any cost that there are willing to disrespect their customers in this way?
 Are we nothing but revenue streams?

 With ad-supported business models, the desire to collect as much data as possible to better target advertising to you becomes an insatiable addiction.The Superfish Truth: A letter about Internet Security and Online Advertising.